mnyrop/marii.info/_projects/wax.md

 ## __full project description:__

-**Minimal computing** practices and priorities have proven to be well suited to the needs of digital humanities projects and scholars.
+As a set of practices and priorities, **minimal computing** has proven well suited to the needs of digital humanities projects and scholars.
 Specifically, its tenets of [Minimal Dependencies](http://go-dh.github.io/mincomp/thoughts/2016/10/03/tldr#minimal-dependencies), [Minimal Maintenance](http://go-dh.github.io/mincomp/thoughts/2016/10/03/tldr#minimal-maintenance) and [Minimal Presence](http://go-dh.github.io/mincomp/thoughts/2016/10/03/tldr#minimal-presence) help offset DH's frequent scarcity of resources, and its emphases on [Maximum Access](http://go-dh.github.io/mincomp/thoughts/2016/10/03/tldr#maximum-access), [Minimal Consumption](http://go-dh.github.io/mincomp/thoughts/2016/10/03/tldr#minimal-use) and [Minimal Obsolescence](http://go-dh.github.io/mincomp/thoughts/2016/10/03/tldr#minimal-obsolescence) complement and strengthen the core of critical digital humanities work.

-In line with the goals of minimal computing, **Jekyll-Wax** is a set of experiments, strategies, and functional components for adapting [Jekyll](http://jekyllrb.com) (a modular, minimal static site generator) to suit the wide-ranging needs of emergent digital humanities scholarship.
+In line with the goals of minimal computing, **Jekyll-Wax** is a set of experiments, strategies, and functional components for adapting [Jekyll](http://jekyllrb.com) (a modular, minimal static site generator) to evolve alongside emergent digital humanities scholarship.

 Though the objectives of Jekyll-Wax are ongoing, its success will be tied to the development of several key workflows, namely for producing **digital exhibitions**, **publications**, and **blogs** complete with many of the components expected of database-powered platforms like WordPress, Scalar, or Omeka.
-These components will be **discrete**, **lightweight**, **interoperable**, and **easy to use**, creating an expansive framework of Jekyll tooling that enables scholars to assemble what they need and drop what they don't.
+These components will be **discrete**, **lightweight**, **interoperable**, and **easy to use**, creating an expansive framework of Jekyll tooling that enables scholars to dynamically assemble what they need and drop what they don't.

 Need a site with dynamic search but can't commit to maintaining a database?
 Need a simple blog but are worried about vulnerabilities in WordPress?
 Want to make a [IIIF](http://iiif.io/) image exhibition or a [D3js](https://d3js.org/) data visualization from student-generated CSVs?
 Need to host thousands of static pages, but don't have a budget for server space?
-These are just a few of the needs currently giving shape to Jekyll-Wax.
+These are just a few of the directions currently giving shape to Jekyll-Wax.

 #### checklist: